MileHacker Logo

 Wildlife Safety

-• Tick-borne diseases: Check for ticks after outdoor activities.
+• Tick-diseases spread by vectors: Check for ticks after outdoor activities.
 Use Insect repellent.

 • Bears and Cougars: Carry bear spray (purchase locally).
 Make noise on trails.
 Store food securely.